rantahar/introduction-to-mpi/_episodes/10-parallellising_serial.md

 >
 >> ## Solution
 >>
->> There are no clearly identifiable parallel tasks.
 >> The loops over space can be run in parallel.
 >> There are parallisable loops in
 >> * the setup, when initialising the fields